PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 #>   seqinfo: 595 sequences (1 circular) from hg38 genome
 ```

 Now we can load our first set of labeling data.
-If no labeling data is available, can run findMarkers() on a set of scRNA-seq data.
+If no labeling data is available, findMarkers() can be run on a set of scRNA-seq data.

 ``` r
 pathToLabels <- system.file("extdata", "SampleMarkers1.txt", package = "CellWalkR")